EAL Allen Bradley PLC Industrial Maintenance & Fault Finding Pro (IMFFP®) 1&2

-Special Fixed Rates at the Marriott Hotel Metrocentre
+Special Fixed Rates at the Delta Hotel by Marriott (Metrocentre)

-We’re happy to announce that we've been working closely with the Marriot Hotel Metrocentre located less than 1 mile from our training centre, to help guarantee a fixed rate for Scantime trainees who will be travelling and requiring accommodation during their training course.
+We’re happy to announce that we've been working closely with the Delta Hotel by Marriot Metrocentre located less than 1 mile from our training centre, to help guarantee a fixed rate for Scantime trainees who will be travelling and requiring accommodation during their training course.

-With this new partnership, we can offer you a very competitive rate at the Marriott Hotel Metrocentre which includes certain benefits such as:
+With this new partnership, we can offer you a very competitive rate at the Delta Hotel by Marriot Metrocentre which includes certain benefits such as:

 • Complimentary parking

 • Use of the Marriot leisure club facilities including gym, sauna and indoor heated pool